MicrosoftDocs/dynamics365smb-docs/financials/across-how-use-financials-data-source-powerbi.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: business intelligence, KPI, Odata, Power App, SOAP, analysis ms.date: 12/02/2016 ms.author: edupont
+ms.search.keywords: business intelligence, KPI, Odata, Power App, SOAP, analysis ms.date: 06/02/2017 ms.author: edupont

 ---
-# Using Dynamics 365 for Financials as a Power BI Data Source
+# Connecting Your Business Data to Power BI
 You can make your [!INCLUDE[d365fin](includes/d365fin_md.md)] data available as a data source in Power BI and build powerful reports of the state of your business.

 **Note**: You must have a valid account with [!INCLUDE[d365fin](includes/d365fin_md.md)] and with Power BI.
 Also, you must download [Power BI Desktop](https://powerbi.microsoft.com/en-us/desktop/).